Isaac Elishakoff

 Isaac Elishakoff is an Israeli-American engineer who is Distinguished Research Professor in the Ocean and Mechanical Engineering Department in the Florida Atlantic University, Boca Raton, Florida.
-He is an internationally recognized, authoritative figure in the area of theoretical and applied mechanics.
-He has made seminal contributions in the areas of random vibrations, structural reliability, solid mechanics of composite materials, semi-inverse problems of vibrations and stability, functionally graded material structures, optimization and anti-optimization of structures under uncertainty, and carbon nanotubes.
+His research lies in the areas of random vibrations, structural reliability, solid mechanics of composite materials, semi-inverse problems of vibrations and stability, functionally graded material structures, optimization and anti-optimization of structures under uncertainty, and carbon nanotubes.

-He has over 620 journal papers, authored, co-authored, edited, or co-edited 34 books and has given over 200 national and international talks at conferences and seminars.
+He has over 630 journal papers, and has authored, co-authored, edited, or co-edited 34 books.